xwind1999/FoodClassifier/README.md

 Note:
 - Remember only submit image from test folder (^_^)!

-- Copy the file Hieubui.h5 to the folder which was created a minute ago
+- Copy the file VGG19.h5 and VGG16.h5 to the folder which was created a minute ago

 - After run python file, go to localhost:5000